Taking a conceptual photo requires capturing a shot that illustrates an idea – therefore isn’t every photo we take ‘conceptual’? No.

 For example, switching a vinyl record for a clock – could symbolise that time is spinning or that music is to be enjoyed all the time.
 Here are some other examples of concept photos where the expected object is replaced to tell a different story.

 We could all look at an egg and say it’s ‘fragile’ or ‘delicate’ – do the same thing when building your shot.
 Give everything a purpose and make sure all those purposes add to the original message.

 Don’t add things just because they look nice or fill a blank spot, only use objects that mean the right thing.
 Even looking at basic shapes is a good place to start off to source the right emotion.

-Finally, as we said earlier, say what you want to say.
+Finally, like we said earlier, say what you want to say.
 Allow yourself to be brave, controversial, and outspoken.
 Embrace topical societal issues in your concept photos.